xyangcui/Algorithms/LIM/README.md

 Nyquist_check: check for Nyquist mode.
 It refers to sampling question: if the sampled frequency is less than the minimal oscillation, some illusory mode will appear.

 Q_test: ensure your LIM is accurately contrusted.
+But doesn't pass do not mean your LIM is not useful.

 tau_test1: ensure the dynamical operator is insensitive to the selection of tau. by error variance.